 Keep It Short and Simple

 Being brief and careful is the best option when talking about the title.
 The main goal of the title is simply to name a paper.
 There is no need to tell the whole story in the beginning.
 All you need to do is to sum up your paper in a few words.
-You can also sum up your thesis as it represents the main idea of your essay.
+You can also sum up your thesis statement as it represents the main idea of your essay.
 Take your thesis and squeeze it into a three or four words.
 Imagine that you are creating a header for your favorite newspaper or a slogan for coca-cola.
 Make it in a few words to take your reader right to the point.

 Use Relevant Words

 Do not use fancy words, take two-three main words, put them together and stop wasting your time.
 Avoid jargon and abbreviations in your essay title as they can scare the reader and make him put your paper away.